INTO-CPS-Association/DTaaS/cli/README.md

 ### Additional Points to Remember

-- The base DTaaS system should be up and running before adding/deleting users with the CLI

 - The _user add_ CLI will add and start a container for a new user.
   It can also start a container for an existing user if that container was somehow stopped.
   It shows a _Running_ status for existing user containers that are already up and running, it doesn't restart them.

-- Configure the _server-dns_ in the _dtaas.toml_
-  file with the domain name of your server.
-  If you want to bring up the server locally, please set this to _"localhost"_.

 - _user add_ and _user delete_ CLIs return an
   error if the _add_ and _delete_ lists in _dtaas.toml_ are empty, respectively.

-- Currently the _email_ fields for each user in dtaas.toml are not in use, and are not necessary to fill in.
-These emails must be configured manually for each user in the docker/conf.local or docker/conf.server files and the _traefik-forward-auth_ container must be restarted as described above.